What is an endoscopy?

 - chest pain

-- damage to organs
+- damage to your organs, including possible perforation

 - redness and swelling at the incision site

 The risks for each type depend on the location of the procedure and your own condition.

 Most endoscopies are outpatient procedures.
 This means you can go home the same day.